-Join Deke McClelland for an in-depth discussion in this video Developing an HDR shot in Camera Raw, part of Photoshop: 2013 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Developing an HDR shot in Camera Raw, part of Photoshop CC 2013 New Features.

 …Now, if you've been shooting photos and taking…them into Photoshop, for, any period of time.…You're probably ,aware ,that the program allows you to merge multiple exposures, of…the same scene ,into what's known as a high dynamic range, Or HDR shot.…And that experience, has gotten much better, now that…you can develop 32-bit per channel images, inside Adobe Camera.…And let me show you, what that…looks like, now you notice that, I have five bracketed exposures,…of the same, scene that I'm looking at here instead bridge.…